djaffry/oeffis-paper/README.md

 Descriptions to the different key-value pairs can be found in the respective classes or here:

 * `display` (json) - display relevant configurations
-    * `renderOffset` (int, optional) - corrects displayed time and countdown by this offset in minutes, counters display hysteresis
+    * `renderOffset` (int, optional) - corrects displayed time and minutes until arrival by this offset in minutes, counters display hysteresis
     * `updateInterval` (int) - the display will try to update every `updateInterval` seconds. due to delay, sometimes this is not possible
     * `downtime` (json, optional) - downtime relevant configurations, will be improved in future
         * `from` (int) - downtime start